danielabar/meblog/src/markdown/off-with-the-digital-distractions.md

 ## 6. Laptop: Slack

-Digital disrputions are not limited to the phone, your work laptop can also be a source of these.
+Digital disruptions are not limited to the phone, your work laptop can also be a source of these.
 The biggest culprit here is Slack (or Teams if you're a Microsoft shop).
 By default, you'll get a banner and sound notification for every message posted on every channel you're part of, in addition to DMs.
 The first thing I do when configuring a new work laptop, is to disable ALL sounds from Slack, and disable all notifications except for DMs.
 I'll also mute less critical channels like social/news/classified etc, and just check them periodically, for example on a lunch break.

 ## 7. Laptop: Email